 To have a global team, it is necessary that you first assess if they are functional and operational in international markets.
 Additionally, make sure they have staff or employees working in those physical locations or have subsidiaries in those regions, so your employees have a point of contact in case of any concerns without worrying about different time zones.

-Data privacy and data-compliance is a sensitive issue, and with the introduction of GDPR regulations, it has become a very crucial aspect.
-As a responsible organization, you should partner with an EOR that follows data privacy and security protocols in an ironclad manner.
+Data privacy and data compliance are sensitive issues, and with the introduction of GDPR regulations, it has become a crucial aspect.
+As a responsible organization, you should partner with an EOR that follows data privacy and security protocols securely.
 Make sure you have a non-competition clause to protect against data loss.

 Assess information from the EOR on whether web transfers are done through HTTPS protocol.
 Make sure sensitive information is not shared on the standard.
-Before getting into a partnership, you can also ask the company about how many people in the EOR will have access to your employees’ data, and what will be the consequences of mishandling data by the EOR.
+Before getting into a partnership, you can also ask the company how many people in the EOR will have access to your employees’ data and the consequences of mishandling data by the EOR.

 There are two ways the EOR charges a service fee.
 It can either offer you a flat fee for each employee or charge a percentage of the employee’s salary.
 The fixed model is easier to manage since employee salaries vary and fluctuate across employees, countries, job roles, job hierarchy.
 Further, you should clarify if there is a cost over and above the service fee.
 You should also ensure if the EOR raises an invoice before month-end or before the fixed payment date.
 This will ensure good time management, avoiding any delays and other technical issues.

-If you are still not sure how to implement the EOR service and build a remote team, reach out to us at Skuad.
+If you are still unsure how to implement the EOR service and build a remote team, reach out to us at Skuad.
 Skuad platform helps businesses to create exceptional global teams from anywhere in the world effortlessly.
 Trusted by several clients, our competency lies in building technology teams.
-Our team provides end-to-end talent solutions for your workforce needs– whether it is hiring employees for your on-site locations, or building a distributed workforce across the world.
+Our team provides end-to-end talent solutions for your workforce needs– whether it is hiring employees for your on-site locations or building a distributed workforce across the world.